cesar1884/NLP_reviews_TripAdvisor/README.md

 ## Exploration with Deep Learning

 ### Challenges Encountered
-- Moving to deep learning revealed an overfitting problem, likely exacerbated by the lack of data.
+- Moving to deep learning revealed that probably due to the lack of data our models were very likely to overfit.

 ### Model Employed and Results
 - A sequential model with an embedding layer, Bi-LSTM, dropout, and a dense layer had the best results.
     ```python
     model = Sequential([
       Embedding(MAX_VOCAB_SIZE, EMBEDDING_DIM, input_length=MAX_SEQUENCE_LENGTH),
-      Bidirectional(LSTM(64)),  # Bi-LSTM
+      Bidirectional(LSTM(64)),
       Dropout(0.2),
       Dense(5, activation='softmax')
    ])